Many kids wonder if what they’re feeling is normal or if other kids are feeling the same things.

 Seek help if:

-- You have thoughts of hurting yourself or self-harming behaviors (Seek emergency help immediately)
+- You have thoughts of hurting yourself or self-harming behaviours (Seek emergency help immediately)

 - Worrying feelings are a constant part of your everyday